tanisha98x/Brick-Breaker/README.md

 1. Number of bricks increase
 2. The brick types change- more bricks that require more hits to die
 3. The paddle size decreases

-### Impressions

-The assignment was extremely challenging but interesting.
-Working with a partner proved to be a challenging learning experience.